FarronF/limerick-council-meetings/meetings/2021/02/18-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes -  Monthly Meeting of Municipal District of Cappamore_Kilmallock - 10th December 2020.md

 deployment under the National Broadband Plan.
 Under this programme, Limerick City and

-County Council has had five Broadband Connection Point locations approved in the--- 6
+County Council has had five Broadband Connection Point locations approved in the
+---
+6

 Cappamore/Kilmallock Municipal District, as listed below.
 Works have already started in